Are you spending one day in Rotterdam on your upcoming trip? This Rotterdam itinerary for first-timers will help you make the most of your time there!

 If you’re up for it, you can climb the tower to bask in the panoramic views of the city.
 Indeed, the view is something and it will really make you appreciate the city even more.

-While you’re here, check out the statue that is dedicated to Desiderius Erasmus that sits next to the church.
+While you’re here, check out the statue that is dedicated to Desiderius Erasmus which sits next to the church.

 Ride the Water Taxi